Topological quantum field theory structure on symplectic cohomology: Introduction

 \subsection{TQFT structure on ordinary cohomology}

-A TQFT structure exists also on the ordinary cohomology $H^*(M)$ if we use $1$-dimensional cobordisms.
-Identify the ordinary cohomology with the Morse cohomology $MH^*(f)$ of any Morse function $f: M\to \R$.
+A TQFT exists also on $H^*(M)\cong H^*(\overline{M})$ if we use $1$-dimensional oriented cobordisms (we allow cobordisms which are not strictly speaking $1$-manifolds, but which are oriented graphs).
+The ordinary cohomology can be identified with the Morse cohomology $MH^*(f)$ of any Morse function $f: \overline{M}\to \R$ for which $-\nabla f$ points inwards along the conical end of $\overline{M}$.
 Replace surfaces $S$ by directed graphs $S'$.
 Consider for example the Y-shaped graph $P'$ in Figure \ref{Figure Graphs}.
 Assign a generic Morse function $f_i$ to each edge.
 The count of isolated negative gradient flow lines along the graph defines

 After identifications with ordinary cohomology, this is the cup product on $H^*(M)$.
 Indeed $H^*(M)$ is a $(0+1)$-dimensional TQFT: to a point associate $H^*(M)$, and to a cobordism between $p+q$ points represented by a directed graph $S'$ associate